echtniels/dockerplayground/README.md

 ```

 # Preparing the environment
-Move to the `dockerplayground` directory, or wherever you cloned this repo.
+Move to the `dockerplayground` directory, or wherever you cloned this repo into.
 Then,

-1. Prepare data directory and an empty letsencrypt cert-config, because docker can only create directories, not files, and we do not want either owned by root.
+1. Prepare the **data** directory and an empty *letsencrypt certificate-config*, because docker can only create directories, not files, and we do not want either owned by root.
 ```
 mkdir data
 mkdir data/letsencrypt